Savoring Paris

 An Extra Star for Bethany Joy Lenz and the Lack of a “Frolic” Scene

 This one follows the Hallmark template almost perfectly.
-All of the plot points and characters are straight off the mix and match stock list and hardly one is left out.
+All of the plot points and characters are straight off the mix-and-match stock list and hardly one is left out.
 The only thing it didn’t have was a cutesy snowball fight, snow angel or snowman session, baking flour fight, food fight, splashing or dunking in the water, etc., etc., etc. Of course, I did doze off for a minute or two so I may have missed the frolic scene.
 Bethany Joy did manage to snag herself with a fishing hook, but that was actually kind of amusing.
 So why a 6?
 That’s my grade for Ho-hum but not blatantly insulting or cringe-worthy.
 Lenz’s comic timing and likable portrayal bumped it up at least one star.
 Her love interest was a non-entity, and the romance was unbelievable and practically non-existent.
 I hope she goes back to Portland.

-Rating: 3 out of 5.
+Rating: 6 out of 10.

 April 1, 2020